-Extremely hazardous liquid and vapour.
-Do not breathe vapour.
-Inhalation may be fatal or cause serious acute illness or delayed lung or nervous system injury.
-Liquid or vapour can cause serious skin or eye injury which may have a delayed onset.
-Do not get liquid on skin, in eyes or on clothing.

-Methyl Bromide vapour is odourless and nonirritating to skin and eyes during exposure.
-Exposure to toxic levels may occur without warning or detection by the user.

-All persons working with Methyl Bromide must be trained or licensed in the use of Methyl Bromide and be knowledgeable regarding the proper use of protective equipment, detector devices and emergency procedures.
+- METHYL BROMIDE VAPOR IS ODORLESS AND NON-IRRITATING TO SKIN AND EYES DURING EXPOSURE.
+EXPOSURE TO TOXIC LEVELS MAY OCCUR WITHOUT WARNING OR DETECTION BY THE USER. - ALL PERSONS WORKING WITH METHYL BROMIDE MUST BE TRAINED OR LICENSED IN THE USE OF METHYL BROMIDE AND BE KNOWLEDGEABLE REGARDING THE PROPER USE OF PROTECTIVE EQUIPMENT, DETECTOR DEVICES AND EMERGENCY PROCEDURES.

-Wear NIOSH/MSHA approved self-contained breathing apparatus (SCBA) or combination air-supplied respirator/ SCBA during all operations (introduction of the fumigant, initiation of aeration, after aeration when testing for re-entry, attending to spills and leaks, removing warning signs) until the concentration of methyl bromide is at or below 3 ppm.
-If a beard or long sideburns interfere with the respirator fit, they must be shaven.

-Methyl bromide may be trapped inside clothing and cause skin injury.
+- Wear NIOSH/MSHA-approved self-contained breathing apparatus (SCBA) or combination air-supplied respirator/SCBA during all operations (introduction of the fumigant, initiation of aeration, after aeration when testing for re-entry, attending to spills and leaks, removing warning signs) until the concentration of methyl bromide is at or below 3 ppm.
+If a beard or long sideburns interfere with the respirator fit, they must be shaven. - TCC Methyl Bromide Fumigant may be trapped inside clothing and cause skin injury.
 Wear a loose fitting long sleeved shirt, long pants, shoes and socks that are cleaned after each wearing.
-Do not wear protective coveralls, gloves, boots, jewellery, bandages or carry cigarettes, wallets, etc. After exposure, immediately remove clothing, shoes and socks.
+Do not wear protective coveralls, gloves, boots, jewels, and bandages or carry cigarettes, wallets, etc. After exposure, immediately remove clothing, shoes and socks.
 Do not reuse clothing or shoes until thoroughly washed.
-Wash all clothing separately from household laundry in detergent and hot water before reuse.
-If clothing or shoes are extremely contaminated they should be disposed of.

-At least two persons trained or licensed in the use of methyl bromide must be present at the fumigation site during all operations which may involve exposure to methyl bromide.

-Do not allow any person into the treated area until the level of methyl bromide is at or below 3 ppm.

-This product is toxic to fish and wildlife.
-Do not discharge this product, or material containing this product into natural waterways or municipal wastewater collection systems.
-Recent scientific assessment has indicated that emissions of Methyl Bromide may contribute to the destruction of the stratospheric ozone layer.
-A constructive effort should be made to either recapture or filter the Methyl Bromide contaminated air before it is released into the environment during aeration.
+Wash all clothing separately from household laundry in detergent and hot water before re-use.
+If clothing or shoes are extremely contaminated they should be disposed of. - At least two persons trained or licensed in the use of methyl bromide must be present at the fumigation site during all operations that may involve exposure to methyl bromide. - Do not allow any person into the treated area until the level of methyl bromide is at or below 3 ppm. - TCC Methyl Bromide Fumigant has an adverse effect on the ozone layer and is now controlled under the Montreal Protocol.
+All efforts should be made to prevent emissions and, where feasible, to recover and recycle. - This product is toxic to fish and wildlife.
+Keep out of lakes, streams and ponds. - If this pest control product is to be used on a commodity that may be exported to the U.S., and you require information on acceptable residue levels in the U.S., visit CropLife Canada's web site at: www.croplife.ca